 SendinBlue supports ESP stored templates populated with global merge data for all recipients, but does not offer batch sending with per-recipient merge data.
-Anymail's merge_data message attribute is not supported with the SendinBlue backend.
+Anymail's merge_data and merge_metadata message attributes are not supported with the SendinBlue backend, but you can use Anymail's merge_global_data with SendinBlue templates.